Kelston Boys’ High School offers the National Certificate of Educational Achievement - NCEA - pathway.

 YEAR 9

-Languages - Japanese, Te Reo Maori and Samoan.
-Students choose 1 language to study as a full year course.
+• Languages - Te Reo Maori and Samoan.
+Students choose 1 language to study as a full-year course.

 YEAR 10

-Students in Year 10 will continue to study the 5 core subjects - English, Mathematics, Science, Social Studies, Health & Physical Education or Sports Academy (by application) and they will choose two full year option courses.
+Students in Year 10 will continue to study the 5 core subjects - English, Mathematics, Science, Social Studies, Health & Physical Education, or Rugby Academy (by application) and they will choose two full-year option courses.

 Y10 option courses: Art, Business Studies, Design & Visual Communications, Digital Technologies, Drama, Hard Materials, Music, Te Reo Maori, Japanese, Samoan.